|

 - Set A - Lesson: Fall / Project: Fall Leaf Crayon Rubbing

-Objective: To discuss the basic elements of color, line and shape. - Set C - Lesson: Spring / Project: Flower Finger Painting
+line and shape in art. - Set C - Lesson: Spring / Project: Flower Finger Painting

 Students draw, collage, and sculpt in clay to make some favorite things, including trains, animals, houses and self-portraits.
 They work with crayons, pastels, clay, and paints on paper and fabric.
 Prints from artists who have painted favorite themes are studied to learn about elements of art, including color, shapes, lines, and texture.